 Today Broken Hill is a cultural centre, and is home to more than 30 art galleries exhibiting work inspired by the striking and spectacular landscapes of the outback, and countless museums that capture the city’s rich mining and cultural history.

 Broken Hill is home to the Broken Hill Health Service, a 98 bed hospital (80 inpatient, 8 day, 10 sub-acute) rural teaching hospital, providing acute, non-acute, outpatient services and community health to the Broken Hill and surrounding communities.
 It has general medical, surgical, obstetric, paediatric, dialysis and acute mental health beds, as well as theatres, palliative care, intensive and coronary care units.
 Support services include radiology and pathology departments, as well as a wide range of allied and primary health services.

 Menindee is a small heritage-listed town in the Central Darling Shire.
+Population 551 with 36.1% Indigenous (ABS, 2016 census).
 It is the oldest European settlement in far west NSW, and also has NSW’s second longest continuously operating pub (The Maidens).

 Situated on the banks of the Darling River, Menindee is 110km from Broken Hill and 155km from Wilcannia.
 It has a population of approximately 1,000 people, and receives a number of weekend visitors from Broken Hill looking to enjoy the serene Menindee Lakes for fishing and camping at Kinchega National Park.

 Menindee Health Service is a primary health care facility staffed by Registered Nurses and Aboriginal Health Care Workers.
 The service is open 5 days per week (Monday to Friday) with staff on call for emergencies out of these hours.